Sovietaced/Hashbros-coin/README.md

     `<coin>d -conf=coin.conf getinfo`
     `<coin>d -conf=coin.conf getaccountaddress hashbros`

 Copy the address that was just printed.
-Add it to the stratum config, fix the config, and start stratum.
+Add it to the stratum config at the top as "CENTRAL WALLET", change the "LITECOIN_TRUSTED_USER" to "coin", and start stratum.

     `cd ~/stratum-mining-litecoin`
     `nano conf/config.py`